KonstantinosAng/KinectPython/README.md

 4. After constructing the collaborative space, a connection to the Real KUKA Robot must be established using the Instructions on the [_RoboDK/KUKA_2_ROBODK_COMMUNICATION/Instructions.txt_](RoboDK/KUKA_2_ROBODK_COMMUNICATION/Instructions.txt) file.

-5. After loading the files and connecting to the robot, leave the RoboDK open and connected.s
+5. After loading the files and connecting to the robot, leave the RoboDK open and connected.

 #### Reflex One Gripper Installation <a name="ReflexOne"></a>